muratk5n/thirdwave/en/2021/12/eat-yourself-slim-montignac.md

 wrong, in that they collected their data over much too short a period of time...

+Insulin

+Whether or not we accumulate body fat is directly linked to the secretion of insulin, so we will first take a brief look at this.
+Insulin is a hormone secreted by the pancreas 6 and it plays a vital role in human metabolism...

 When, for example, you eat a piece of bread with butter, [.. the] carbohydrate is broken down into glucose; the blood glucose level rises; the pancreas secretes insulin.
-However, there is a fundamental difference.
-In this example the lipid is converted into a fatty acid in the blood.
+However.. the lipid is converted into a fatty acid in the blood...

-Let us take as our example a piece of cheese, eaten on its own.
-The metabolism of a lipid on its own involves no release of glucose into the bloodstream.
+[But] a piece of cheese, eaten on its own..  involves no release of glucose into the bloodstream.
 Consequently, the pancreas secretes virtually no insulin.
 In the absence of insulin, the energy cannot be stored away as fat.

-[What to avoid]
+[What to Avoid]

+Sugar

+Sugar is the hands-down, outright winner in the bad carbohydrates stakes.
+It should always carry the skull and crossbones symbol, like other lethal substances... for tens of thousands of years human beings did not have such a thing, and they were none the worse for that.
+Just the opposite, in fact.
+Less than 200 years ago, sugar was still a luxury hardly ever available to most of the population...

+[T]he body does not need to get sugar from outside (this is just what upsets the blood glucose level).
+It can produce its own sugar in the form of glucose when it needs it, and this is far and away what it prefers to do.

 <a name='potato'/>

+Starchy Foods

 Most [starchy] foods are bad carbohydrates and some need to be completely excluded from your diet.
 The number one starchy food is the